-If your still planning a trip to Alaska this summer and are concerned about putting together the perfect trip or traveling independently, you may find that the perfect fit is a 7-night Escorted Tour of Alaska’s National Parks.
+If you are planning a trip to Alaska this summer and are concerned about putting together the perfect trip or traveling independently, you may find that the perfect fit is a 7-night Escorted Tour of Alaska’s National Parks.
 The tour includes many of the best hotels, tours, and transportation found in Alaska Tour & Travel’s own custom travel packages but also includes many meals, luggage handling, and a professional escort.
-The National Park Escorted tour is a group tour with departures still available this summer starting on August 1st, August 15th and September 5th. (more…)
+The National Park Escorted tour is a group tour with Monday departures – for 2017 these departures dates are May 22, May 29, June 12, June 26, July 10, August 7, August 21 or September 4. (more…)

 What should I pack for my trip to Alaska?
 The question comes up for every traveler.

-With Alaska’s diverse climate it can be tricky, so here are a few tips to get you on your way; It’s important to be prepared for a variety of activities and conditions.
-Alaska’s summer temperatures range from 40 degrees F to 70 degrees F. For more information on our average temperatures please check out our blog on Alaska’s Weather.
+With Alaska’s diverse climate it can be tricky, so here are a few tips to get you on your way.
+It’s important to be prepared for a variety of activities and conditions.
+Alaska’s summer temperatures range from 40 degrees F to 70 degrees F. For more information on our average temperatures please check out our page on Alaska’s Weather.
 The first key element in thinking about your wardrobe for Alaska is layers.
-On an average day we have a variety of conditions so if you are going to be outside it’s good to layer up with a T-shirt, Sweater or Fleece Jacket, and top it off with a quality Rain Coat.
+On an average day we have a variety of conditions so if you are going to be outside it’s good to layer up with a T-shirt, sweater or fleece jacket, and top it off with a quality rain coat.
 For the fleece or sweater layer it’s important to consider a wool or polyester product.
 Cotton is not a good option because once it’s wet, it’s no longer warm.

 The second key item would be your footwear.
 Overall, Alaska is very casual and sneakers are acceptable just about anywhere. we would encourage you to have a comfortable pair of walking shoes or tennis shoes.
 If you plan to be fairly active you may want to make your second set of shoes a light hiking boot.
 If a portion of your trip will be by cruise ship you may want to consider a pair of dress shoes.